AmesingFlank/Aquarius/README.md

 ![](demo/recording_0.gif)
 *2D semi-Lagrangian.
 Implemented in the early phases of the project*

-## dependencies
+## Dependencies
 * GLFW
+* GLEW
-* CUDA
+* glm
 * STB image
-* View the vcproj file for details.
-CMakeList doens't work now.
+* Nukclear

+The cmake file should be able to handle these automatically.